knative/specs/specs/eventing/control-plane.md

 the event (be able to deliver with retry without receiving the event again).

-For each event received by the Channel, the Channel MUST deliver the event to each associated Subscription **once** (where "associated" means a Subscription with a `spec.channel` which references the Channel).
+For each event received by the Channel, the Channel MUST deliver the event to each associated Subscription **at least once** (where "associated" means a Subscription with a `spec.channel` which references the Channel).
 If the Subscription has a `Ready` condition of `true` when the event is evaluated, the Channel MUST forward the event as described in
 [event delivery as described below](#event-delivery).
 The Channel MAY also forward events to associated Subscriptions for with the `Ready` condition is not currently `true`.
 (One example: a Subscription which is in the process of being